RunquanYe/DemoProjects/README.md

-### [Patient_Management System API][PMS]
+### [Patient Management System API][PMS]

-It is a simple patient management system api just for demo purposes.
+It is a simple patient management system microservice api just for demo purposes.
 It contains some basic CRUD functional abilities for a hospital to manage patients.
 <u>Click on the title link for more project details.</u>